 Now, I need a yardstick.
 How many runs can I get in per day, and how many days can I get on the mountain every week?
 What’s realistic?

 I work during the week and at least one day most weekends, so I’ll need to reshuffle some commitments in order to ride at all.
 Let’s call it a day per week for sure, with two possible.
-Then, let’s assume I can get in a run every forty five minutes, and can ride for six hours on any given day.
-Finally, let’s call the season fourteen weeks long.
+Then, let’s assume I can get in a run every 45 minutes, and can ride for six hours on any given day.
+Finally, let’s call the season 14 weeks long.

 Goal Runs = (14 weeks per season x 2 days per week) x (6 hours per day/45 min. per run)